 Grant and Scholarship Opportunities

-Whenever possible, NCHH provides mini-grants and scholarships to help communities, healthy housing groups, and even individuals grow and advance the healthy housing movement.
+Whenever possible, NCHH provides grants and scholarships to help communities, healthy housing groups, and even individuals grow and advance the healthy housing movement.

 Past NCHH Grant or Scholarship Opportunities